 Soon, the other ehols started pouring in.
 Luce had come inside first, followed by Yugi, then Bry.
 Levi was the last to arrive.
 Yugi seemed amused; a smile was plastered on his face as he took a seat next to the window.
 Levi, on the other hand, twisted his face into a frown the moment his eyes landed on Kireh.

 “Is everyone here?”
 Kireh asked.
 He glanced around, then perched himself on the table and folded his wings into his back.
 “This is about Levi,” he stated a-matter-of-factly.

-“About all of you, actually.”
-Kireh lowered his eyes.
+“All of you, actually.”
+Kireh’s eyes narrowed on Levi.
 “You must give up using your Sẹda.
-An order of the Divine Throne.”
+An order of the Triune Monarchy.”

 “Why?”
-Adriel picked the question right out of Eros’s mind.
-With that being said, Eros tightened his mental shields.
+Adriel had picked the question right out of his mind, and with that, Eros tightened his mental shields.

 “I’ve been using my power just fine,” Levi protested.

 “I see.”
-Kireh’s sight was set on Levi, and there was an underlying emotion in it Eros struggled to make out.
+Something ran across Kireh’s face, some strange emotion Eros struggled to make out.
 “But you use your power to suppress your people, and they suffer because of that.”